 Dragon Ball FighterZ

-The Dragon Ball series spans on multiple shows, movies, and generations of characters.
+The Dragon Ball series spans multiple shows, movies, and generations of characters.
 The series is all about buff monkey men, aliens, humans, and androids trading blows in battles.
 Dragon Ball FighterZ is the series’ latest video game, and it ditches the Xenoverse games in favour of 3 vs. 3 tag-team fighting on a 2D plane.
 Dragon Ball FighterZ is seen as one of the most intriguing eSports titles around due to the gameplay shift, its beautiful design, intense combat, and accessible control scheme.

 League of Legends

 League of Legends is Riot Games’ free-to-play multiplayer online battle arena title, and it is one of the best MOBA games that you can experience.
-Its gameplay includes role playing, tower defence, and real-time strategy.
+Its gameplay includes role-playing, tower defence, and real-time strategy.
 Its accessibility is also one of its highlights, but it does not lack core gameplay elements either.

-Riot Games supports the eSports title via the League of Legends Championship Series with a tournament boasting of a prize pool of more than $2 million.
+Riot Games supports the eSports title via the League of Legends Championship Series with a tournament boasting a prize pool of more than $2 million.